Greenheart/greenheart.github.io/src/content/posts/generate-password-in-browser-web-crypto-api.md

 const max = 256 - (256 % 60) // 240
 ```

-Getting back to implementing `getRandomCharacter()`, the next step would be to ensure that the we regenerate `randomNumber` as long as it's larger than our maximum allowed value.
+Getting back to implementing `getRandomCharacter()`, the next step would be to ensure that we regenerate `randomNumber` as long as it's larger than our maximum allowed value.
 In the final version of `getRandomCharacter()`, we'll use a [do...while](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/do...while) loop to achieve this:

 <!-- prettier-ignore-start -->
 ```js